 If you have any questions on the subject of “Studying with a scholarship”, please feel free to contact the Central Student Advisory Service at studienberatunguuni-potsdampde.
 If you wish, we will also try to put you in touch with scholarship holders of specific foundations.
 In our experience, direct contact between current scholarship holders and applicants for a scholarship is a good way to get answers.

 If you have already made the decision to apply for a scholarship with a specific foundation, you can, of course, also get in direct contact with those responsible for scholarship applications at the respective foundation (see the foundation links below).
 The foundations’ websites usually also provide contact information for the current group of scholarship holders.

-The scholarship amounts to EUR600 per month for the duration of the remaining standard period of study (“Regelstudienzeit”).
-As a prerequisite the student will have to commit to completing, among other things, an internship and the practical semester as well as the preparatory service at the specified schools with particular need in the state of Brandenburg and then work there as a teacher for the duration of at least as many school terms as the scholarship had previously been granted.
-The scholarship also includes a non-material component: special training courses, school fairs and networking events, as well as a mentoring program in the respective schools.
+The scholarship amounts to 600 euros per month for the duration of the remaining standard period of study.
+Scholarship holders are required to complete, among other things, an internship and the practical semester, as well as their preparatory service, in the specified schools with special needs in the state of Brandenburg, and then to work there as a teacher for at least as many school half-years as the scholarship was granted.
+The scholarship also includes a non-material part organized by the German Children and Youth Foundation (DKJS): special seminars and networking events, as well as a mentoring program in needy schools.
 Participation in these is mandatory.

-All necessary information for the application is available on the website of the Ministry of Education.
+You can find more information about the scholarship program on the pages of the Ministry of Education.

 The University of Potsdam awards both full-time scholarships and final scholarships for Ph.D. students.
 You can find deadlines for applications, application forms and further information here.